openSUSE/news-o-o/_posts/2014-02-22-opensuse-at-scale-12x.markdown

 ---
-author: Andres Betts
+author: anditosan
+comments: true
 date: 2014-02-22 23:27:24+00:00
 layout: post
 link: https://news.opensuse.org/2014/02/22/opensuse-at-scale-12x/
+slug: opensuse-at-scale-12x
-title: "openSUSE at SCALE 12x"
+title: openSUSE at SCALE 12x
+wordpress_id: 17621
 categories:
 - Events
 ---

 Following the recent participation by our team at FOSDEM we would also like to continue in the tradition of showing our team's outreach to different audiences.
 Over the past couple of years we have also asked a small part of our team to participate in the popular SCALE (Souther California Linux Expo)Â taking place onÂ **Feb.
 21-23, 2014**, at theÂ Hilton Los Angeles Airport hotel.
 SCALE is the first Linux event in the US every year, therefore, they feature over 100 exhibitors and the attendance to the event is quite high.
 For this reason we will be reporting on each day at the conference.

 Our openSUSE team decided to pack bags early on and set up the openSUSE Booth for this year.
 Just so they can also represent their own local community they also created a banner with a special Southern California twist.